railsadminteam/rails_admin/README.md

 `date_format` option.
 For more information about localizing Rails see [Rails Internationalization API](http://edgeguides.rubyonrails.org/i18n.html#adding-date-time-formats) and [Rails I18n repository](https://github.com/svenfuchs/rails-i18n/tree/master/rails/locale).

-**Fields - Sortability**

-You can make a column non-sortable by setting the sortable option to false (1) You can change the column that the field will actually sort on (2) Belongs_to associations : will be sorted on their label if label is not virtual (:name, :title, etc.) otherwise on the foreign_key (:team_id) you can also specify a column on the targetted table (see example) (3)

-    RailsAdmin.config do |config|
-      config.model Team do
-        list do
-          field :created_at do # (1)
-            sortable false
-          end
-          field :name do # (2)
-            sortable :last_name # imagine there is a :last_name column and that :name is virtual end
-          field :team_id do # (3)
-            sortable :win_percentage
-            # Will order by players playing with the best teams,
-            # rather than the team name (by default),
-            # or the team id (dull but default if label is not a column name)
-          end
-        end
-      end
-    end

-**Fields - Searchability**

-You can make a column non-searchable by setting the searchable option to false (1) You can change the column that the field will actually search on (2) You can specify a list of column that will be searched over (3) Belongs_to associations : will be searched on their label if label is not virtual (:name, :title, etc.) otherwise on the foreign_key (:team_id) you can also specify a column on the targetted table (see example) (3)

 **Fields - Column CSS class**